emersonsmall/terminator-analyser/README.md

-# Terminator Analysis Pipeline
+# Gene Terminator Analyser
-This project is a bioinformatics pipeline designed to extract and analyse plant gene terminators.
+This is a bioinformatics tool designed to extract and analyse plant gene terminators.
 The pipeline fetches genomes, extracts terminator sequences (3' UTR + downstream region), and analyses these sequences to find conserved positional signals (patterns within the Near-Upstream Elements (NUEs) and Cleavage Elements (CEs)).
+The methodology is heavily drawn from Loke et al (2005), and this tools seeks to reproduce this type of analysis for any set of annotated genomes.

 # Features
 Genome Retrieval: Downloads reference genomes (FASTA and GFF files) using the NCBI Datasets API for any taxon.